 You have the right to designate a beneficiary to receive whatever sums may be owing or payable to you by the Plan after your death, or to receive the balance of your Accumulated Member-Required Contributions.
 However, you cannot designate any person other than your spouse as your beneficiary unless your spouse gives his or her written and notarized consent.
-With consent, the classes of persons who can be designated as beneficiaries are your spouse, your parents, your children, or your brothers and sisters, or your eligible designated domestic partner.
+With consent, the classes of persons who can be designated as beneficiaries are your spouse, your parents, your children, or your brothers and sisters.